Mark Davies / September 2025

 the listserv for more than 20 years, and it didn't used to be this way.
 Once

-upon a time, corpus linguists were actually the majority there, and there were actual conversations between the two fields.)
+upon a time, corpus linguists were the majority there, and there were actual conversations between the two fields.)

 ChatGPT,